-A retired member of Tier 4, you may file an application with the Appointing Authority of the department from which you retired, to be returned to active duty ("reactivation") to a position in the rank you held when you retired.
+As a retired member of Tier 2, you may file an application with the Appointing Authority of the department from which you retired, to be returned to active duty ("reactivation") to a position in the rank you held when you retired.
 The application may be approved if you:

-- Retired at a rank not higher than Engineer (Fire) or Sergeant (Police)

-- Have not been retired for more than three years

-- Are under the age of 55

-- Did not participate in the DROP Program

-- Pass a medical exam
+- Retired at a rank not higher than Engineer (Fire) or Sergeant (Police) - Have not been retired for more than three years - Are under the age of 55 - Did not participate in the DROP Program - Pass a medical exam not more than 30 days prior to the effective date of original retirement.

 Your original pension is terminated upon the effective date of return to duty.
 One year after the effective date of return to duty, you may retire as a reactivated member.
-Your pension would be recalculated based on your original pension plus a percentage of the difference of your reactivated Final Average Salary and Years of Service.
+Your pension would be recalculated based on your original pension plus a percentage of the difference of your reactivated Normal Pension Base and Years of Service.